EasyTyping/ApWeb_Front-BackEnd/README.md

-#Pedidos front-backend
+#Academic Front-backend web application: CRUD operations for customers, items and orders

-Front / Back End Web application for CRUD processes with MVC pattern (JSF + IceFaces, Hibernate, Spring).
-Dependency managers have not been used, all libraries are included in the project.
-The structure of the DB corresponds to the DTOs of the application, it is composed of 4 tables: Customers, Articles, Orders and Line_Order.
-To configure the connection to the DB, change the connection parameters in com.spring.datos-conexion.properties and com.config.hibernate.cfg.xml Both when deleting or modifying an order, such as an item, their associated lines are deleted and modified.
-The GUI for the Clients table has not been included yet, just the simplified DTO and DAO.
-A template has been used for the menu and a CSS for the positioning.
+Front / Backend Web application for CRUD operations with MVC pattern (JSF + IceFaces, Hibernate, Spring Framework).
+Dependency manager have not been used, all libraries are included.
+It is composed of 4 entities: Customers, Items, Orders and Line_Order.

 ![Screenshot](Snap2.jpg)
 ![Screenshot](Snap3.jpg)